 - Unfold puff pastry on a piece of parchment paper.
 Roll it in one direction so it's a rectangle approximately 14" by 10" and the lines from it being folded are gone.

 - Using a small, sharp knife, score the puff pastry approximately 1/2 inch from the edge of the puff pastry, without cutting through the dough to the bottom.
 This will allow the edge to rise and create a puffy, crispy crust.

 - Spread the shredded mozzarella (1 cup) on top of the puff pastry, trying to stay inside the scored lines.

 - Top with the grated parmesan cheese (1/4 cup).

 - Arrange the asparagus spears on top, close together, alternating the directions they're facing so the ends and tips alternate.

 - Drizzle the top with the olive oil and sprinkle with a little bit of kosher salt and black pepper.

 - Bake at 400 for approximately 20 minutes, or until edges of pastry are golden brown.

-To trim asparagus, hold it in the middle and grab the tough end.
+- To trim asparagus: hold it in the middle and grab the tough end.
 Bend, and snap! (anyone catch that reference?)
 It will snap at the place where it becomes less tough.
-Then, you can arrange them and trim them to a uniform size if you want to.
+Then, if you want, you can arrange them and trim them to a uniform size.